 Provisioning a CA and Generating TLS Certificates

-In this lab you will provision a PKI Infrastructure using CloudFlare’s PKI toolkit, cfssl, then use it to bootstrap a Certificate Authority, and generate TLS certificates for the following components: etcd, kube-apiserver, kube-controller-manager, kube-scheduler, kubelet, and kube-proxy.
+In this lab you will provision a PKI Infrastructure using openssl to bootstrap a Certificate Authority, and generate TLS certificates for the following components: kube-apiserver, kube-controller-manager, kube-scheduler, kubelet, and kube-proxy.
+The commands in this section should be run from the jumpbox.

 Certificate Authority